Let's talk

 Total Addressable Market (TAM)

-TAM is the overall revenue opportunity that is available if 100% share of a particular market (e.g. the residential heating & hot water market, or the EV charging market) were achieved.
+TAM is the overall revenue opportunity that is available if 100% share of a particular market (e.g. the residential heating and hot water market, or the EV charging market) were achieved.
 It helps investors to understand the size of the need in the market that a company or product is operating in – and it’s particularly useful to show the growth opportunities in expanding product ranges or technology solutions.

 Across Europe, total annual sales of all types of residential central heating systems (i.e. the TAM for the residential heating market) is ~7 – 8 million units per year (with a value of ~10s of billions of euros annually).
 The Solar PV market is in the low millions of units per year across Europe (with an annual value in the billions of euros).
-While EV charger sales across Europe will reach 5 – 10 million units per year by 2030, presenting another huge revenue opportunity (in the €100s million / billions per year in 2030).
+While EV charger sales across Europe will reach 5-10 million units per year by 2030, presenting another huge revenue opportunity (in the €100s million / billions per year in 2030).
 The total revenue currently being captured by the sum of all technology options & players active in these areas is the TAM for these markets.

 Serviceable Addressable Market (SAM)